tadashibashi/gbstudio-mod-example/readme.md

 ## Final Remarks

 The great original GBT Player by Antonio Niño Díaz can be found [here](https://github.com/AntonioND/gbt-player), although it is not fully compatible with GB Studio .mod files, due to RichardULZ's excellent additions.

+For information on composing .mod files for this special version of GBT Player, please read the [GB Studio docs](https://www.gbstudio.dev/docs/assets/music/music-gbt), and watch this [tutorial](https://www.youtube.com/watch?v=Qz7z7yWn_5w) by AJ Booker.
+Composer Scott Semanski makes amazing music with this driver, demonstrating its full feature set, which can be found on his [Twitter](https://twitter.com/ScottSemanski).